 So how does complaining via social media leave you more exposed to the prospect of being targeted by a cyber attack?

 Basically, it can set you up as a target for a phishing scam.
-Someone pretending to be a representative from the company may act as though they are dealing with your complaint, but actually overtime try to draw out personal information from you over one or a series of exchanges.
+Someone pretending to be a representative from the company may act as though they are dealing with your complaint, but actually, over time try to draw out personal information from you over one or a series of exchanges.

-Here’s a real life example to illustrate what we mean.
+Here’s a real-life example to illustrate what we mean.

 If you complain about the customer service of your bank online, a cyber attacker will now have information about the bank you use.
-If they follow up as though they are the bank dealing with the complaint and attain your personal information, they then have the ability to call the bank gaining access your accounts.
-This would be bad news for you and your hard earned money in that account.
+If they follow up as though they are the bank dealing with the complaint and attain your personal information, they then have the ability to call the bank gaining access to your accounts.
+This would be bad news for you and your hard-earned money in that account.

 We understand the appeal of complaining via social media, it’s fast and you are likely to get a quick response plus you don’t have to speak to anyone on the phone.
 Something we know a lot of people like to avoid nowadays.
 Yet, it is just about making your complaint in the right way to protect yourself and receive the desired outcome from the company in question.